 In this position, Russell works to ensure libraries remain accessible, inclusive, and responsive to community needs — supporting education, workforce development, and lifelong learning.
 His appointment reflects the trust county leaders place in his judgment, experience, and commitment to public service.

-Russell understands how local government works — and how state decisions impact county services.
-That experience uniquely positions him to serve effectively in the Virginia House of Delegates from day one.
+Russell understands how government works — and how its decisions impact the daily lives of citizens.

 Active Member of Fairfax County Democrats